Live Philosophy

 Poetic

 Live Philosophy seeks to be heartfelt and imaginative as well as empirically well informed.
-In the words of the philosopher Richard Rorty, ‘reason can only follow paths cleared by the imagination’.
+In the words of the philosopher Richard Rorty, ‘reason can only follow paths that the imagination has first broken’.
 The kinds of questions addressed at the Sophia Club recognise that our emotional lives and personal experiences are central to who we are.
 Tackling these questions with only a rational and objective approach is incomplete.
 Philosophy has traditionally been preoccupied with questions of truth, but Live Philosophy is not seeking definitive and final answers.
 Rather, it seeks to provide rich and suggestive perspectives that allow for personal interpretation, just as literature and poetry do.

 Timely